 Consult/Liaison Service at Children’s Hospital of Pittsburgh

 The Children’s Hospital of Pittsburgh (CHP) Consult-Liaison (C/L) Psychiatry service provides consultation to a wide variety of general and specialty services within this large, academic children’s hospital.
 Fellows evaluate patients and present them to one of a team of child and adolescent psychiatrists who work in this setting.
 24-hour on-call phone service, and weekend C/L rounding is provided by the fellows during the first year of fellowship to the C/L service at Children's Hospital of Pittsburgh.

 The half-day/week continuity clinic at the Center for Children and Families (CCF) continues throughout the first year of child and adolescent fellowship training, and is designed to provide the fellows depth of experience in the outpatient psychiatric assessment and treatment of youth.
 Fellows can choose to continue in this clinic during their second year of fellowship for a combined total of two and a half years of continuity.

-The second and final year of full-time child and adolescent training further develops fellows’ skills and knowledge.
+The second and final year of the full-time child and adolescent fellowship further develops fellows’ skills and knowledge.
 In addition, it offers fellows the opportunity to electively focus on particular areas of interest, allowing them to select experiences tailored to their career goals.